How (and Why) to See Thailand in 10 Days

 10 days is enough to achieve one of two objectives in Thailand: Visiting several cities and regions for a few days each or digging deep into one or two places.

-Although it definitely isn’t enough time to go “everywhere” in Thailand, it will leave you inspired enough to plan future trips to do just that, which in some cases ends up entailing a new 10-day trip every few years or so.
+Although it definitely isn’t enough time to go “everywhere” in Thailand, it will leave you inspired enough to plan future trips to do just that, which sometimes ends up entailing a new 10-day trip every few years or so.

 How Can I Spend 10 Days in Thailand?